Oaks Electives

 Oaks Electives are a meaningful way to supplement at-home learning with opportunities that are fun, engaging, and intentionally designed for a well-rounded education.
 They take place after lunch, are optional for our Foundations Families & can be reimbursed with charter funds.

-2025 - 2026 Elective Choices
+Spring 2026 Elective Choices

 -